-The project is divided into three work packages:
+The project was divided into three work packages:

 3. WP3 will focus on Dependence of defect properties on nanostructure (crystal) size.
-This work package is led by Lasse Vines, and have two postdocs working within the work package spesifically - Geraldo Cristian Vasquez and Robert Karsthof.
+This work package is led by Lasse Vines, and two postdocs worked within the work package spesifically - Geraldo Cristian Vasquez and Robert Karsthof.

 In addition to the personell working spesifically within a given work package FUNDAMeNT also employs several post doctoral fellows that work broadly across all the work packages.
 These postdocs are Kalliopi Bazioti, Olekandr Malyi and Konstantina Iordanidou.
 Thomas Aarholt also participates to this activity in a researcher capacity.